 Allbirds break down the materials they use in their products, how they’re sourced, and why you should care.
 Fun images and graphics accompany the science talk to make it digestible and an easy read for customers looking to learn more.

 Buying toilet paper is mundane, for example, so most of us want this purchase to be easy and painless.
-At Reel, they had to convince potential customers to switch from their conventional toilet paper to their sustainable bamboo toilet paper that is more expensive than the average roll and takes longer to arrive.
+At Reel, they had to convince potential customers to switch from their conventional toilet paper to their sustainable bamboo toilet paper, which is more expensive than the average roll and takes longer to arrive.

-Once the customer is intrigued, they educate them on the subscription model so they no longer have to worry about being without environmentally-friendly paper or have to run to the store to pick up the traditional paper once they run out.
-This allows their customers to make better choices, easily.
+Once the customer is intrigued, they educate them on the subscription model so they no longer have to worry about being without environmentally-friendly paper or run to the store to pick up the traditional paper once they run out.
+This allows their customers to make better choices easily.

 Selling your products

 Your product pages are another opportunity to showcase your impact with more granularity based on each specific product.
 It personalizes the experience, allowing the customer to feel like they are part of your sustainability journey and that, by their singular purchase of a product, they are making a specific impact.